-Pursuant to the Securitisation Tax Regime, no stamp duty is due on the sale of receivables being securitised or the fees and commissions that fall under article 5 (ie, referring to required acts to ensure good management of the receivables and, if applicable, of the respective guarantees, and to ensure collection services, the administrative services relating to the receivables, all relations with the debtors and also maintaining, modifying and extinguishing acts related to guarantees, if any), and under article 24 (ie, as to any of the described attributions of the depositary), both of the Securitisation Law, that may be charged by the servicer to the purchaser.
+Pursuant to the Securitisation Tax Regime, no stamp duty is due on the sale of receivables being securitised or the fees and commissions that fall under article 5 (ie, referring to required acts to ensure good management of the receivables and, if applicable, of the respective guarantees, and to ensure collection services, the administrative services relating to the receivables, all relations with the debtors and also maintaining, modifying and extinguishing acts related to guarantees, if any), and under article 241 (ie, as to any of the described attributions of the depositary), both of the Securitisation Law, that may be charged by the servicer to the purchaser.
 In addition, no documentary taxes are due in Portugal.

-The sale of receivables is VAT-exempt under article 9(27)(a) and (c) of the Portuguese VAT Code, which is in line with article 135(a) and (c) of the VAT Directive (EC Directive 2006/112/EC).
+The sale of receivables is VAT-exempt under article 9(27)(a) and (c) of the Portuguese VAT Code2, which is in line with article 135(b) and (d) of the VAT Directive (EC Directive 2006/112/EC, as amended from time to time).
 Pursuant to the Securitisation Tax Regime, no value added tax is due on the administration or management of securitisation funds and also on the fees and commissions regarding management services falling under article 5 and transactions undertaken by depositary entities pursuant to article 24 of the Securitisation Law, as described above.
 Considering the above, it is important to highlight that the purchase of the receivables is qualified as a true sale transaction under the Securitisation Law; the purchaser being the legal owner of the receivables and therefore the purchaser is subject to tax in Portugal (namely in respect of income arising from the receivables).
-However, despite being viewed as an ordinary taxpayer, in order to ensure a tax-neutral treatment on the securitisation transactions, the taxable income of the purchaser tends to be equivalent to zero for tax purposes since the income payments made to the noteholders are tax-deductible (STCs are not subject to the Portuguese interest barrier rule).
+However, despite being viewed as an ordinary taxpayer, in order to ensure a tax-neutral treatment on the securitisation transactions, the taxable income of the purchaser tends to be equivalent to zero for tax purposes since the income payments made to the noteholders are taxdeductible (while STCs are no longer exempted from the general limitation rules on the deductibility of financing expenses, applicable to companies in general, an amendment to the Securitisation Tax Regime ensured that this has limited or no actual tax impact to STCs paying income (i.e. interest) to the noteholders which is essentially generated by a similar type of income received by the STCs under the receivables portfolios (i.e. interest payments from borrowers).